‘Flip Or Flop’ Star Christina El Moussa Out With Boyfriend Gary Anderson

 Christina El Moussa has finally confirmed her new romance with Gary Anderson.

-After several weeks of rumors regarding the Flip or Flop star’s relationship, which reportedly began a few months after she split from her now-estranged husband Tarek, Christina El Moussa has stepped out with her former family contractor in Southern California.
+After several weeks of rumors regarding the Flip or Flop star’s relationship, which reportedly began a few months after she split from her now-estranged husband, Tarek, Christina El Moussa has stepped out with her former family contractor in Southern California.

 “They seemed so relaxed and comfortable together — totally in sync,” a witness told In Touch Weekly magazine on February 1, adding that the pair was seen at his home the night before.